 Use a free complaint letter template

-If you’re thinking of complaining, it’s a good idea to use a free template letter so that you don’t need to pay a claims management company.
+If you’re thinking of complaining, it’s a good idea to use a free template letter so that you don’t need to pay a claims management company or law firm.
 These companies can charge up to 30% of any compensation that’s due to you and won’t be any quicker.

 Gather any information about your car finance.
 Then complain to your lender, ideally in writing.